phartenfeller/hartenfeller.dev/content/blogposts/chrome-mobile-highlight-color/index.md

 ---
-title: 'How to change default tap highlight for Chrome Mobile'
+title: 'How to change the default tap highlight color for Chrome mobile'
 date: '2021-02-17'
 description: 'Chrome on mobile has a default accessibility feature that automatically shows a blue overlay when a touchscreen user taps on a clickable element.
 This post shows how to change the color or disable it completely.'
 slug: 'chrome-mobile-highlight-color'